-Shamdev cowered from people and would only play with dogs.
+'Shamdev cowered from people and would only play with dogs.
 He hated the sun and used to curl up in shadowy places.
 After dark he grew restless and they had to tie him up to stop him following the jackals which howled around the village at night.
 If anyone cut themselves, he could smell the scent of blood and would scamper towards it.
 He caught chickens and ate them alive, including the entrails.
 Later; when he had evolved a sign language of his own, he would cross his thumbs and flap his hands: this meant "chicken" or "food".'
 (The Observer, 30 August 1978)

-Of course, it is possible that parents abandon such children because they have disabilities, and they may not have developed like other children even if they had been raised in human company.
+Of course, it is possible that parents abandon children like Shamdev precisely because they are abnormal, and such children may not have developed normally even if they had been raised in human company.
 However, the case of Isabelle suggests otherwise.
-Discovered at the age of six, Isabelle was the child of a mother who could not hear or speak.
-They had both been kept shut up by the family in a darkened room for most of the time.
+Discovered at the age of six, Isabelle was the child of a deaf mute single mother.
+Both mother and child had been kept

 According to Kingsley Davis (1970), 'Her behaviour towards strangers was almost that of a wild animal, manifesting much fear and hostility.
 In place of speech she made a strange croaking sound.
 In many ways she acted like an infant...
 At first it was even hard to tell whether or not she could hear, so unused were her senses.'

 She was also unable to walk properly, and at first it was thought she might have severe learning difficulties.
-However, in two years of intensive training, Isabelle was able to cover the stages of learning and development that usually take six years.
+However; in two years of intensive training, Isabelle was able to cover the stages of learning that normally take six years and she went on to develop normally.
 These examples show that basic human social characteristics are not inborn or instinctive.
 We have to learn to be 'normal human beings' through contact with others in our early years.